Cory Wade: Lancaster Barnstormers

 After his release by the Royals, Wade signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball in June 2014.

 Pitching style

 Wade's main pitches are a four-seam fastball that ranges from 86 to 90 mph, a cutter that ranges from 84 to 86 mph, a changeup that breaks away from left-handers and averages between 79 and 83 mph, and a traditional 12-6 curveball that ranges from 74 to 77 mph, that he uses more commonly against right-handers.
 Although he does not use them frequently, Wade also has a two-seam fastball and slider—both of which he uses mainly against right-handed hitters.
 Though he lacks the size and premium fastball velocity of the prototypical late-inning relief pitcher, Wade has above-average command and is adept at using his off-speed pitches to induce weak contact.

 Post playing

 In 2015, Wade was hired by the San Diego Padres as a scout.
+He left the Padres organization in 2023 to work with scouting startup ScoutUs Pro.